-Our strategy of supporting domestic energy security includes intensifying exploration activities of new plays and in matured areas, while expediting appraisal programmes for recently discovered resources to replenish our resources and sustain production.
+To contribute towards the security of supply in Malaysia, the approach includes intensifying exploration activities of new plays and matured areas while expediting appraisal programmes to replenish resources to sustain production.

+Upstream is focused on growing resources and meeting production targets at competitive costs and lower emissions, and addressing energy demands while positioning carbon capture and storage (CCS) as a pivotal business.

+From 2024 to 2025, upstream will continue to revitalise the Malaysian exploration and production (E&P) landscape.
-Timely maturation of resources, development of reserves, and attaining optimum recovery from our producing assets remain vital to deliver base production.
-Greenfield projects such as Kasawari, Rosmari, and Majoram are critical for energy security in key demand centres.

-While Upstream remains focused on growing resources and meeting production targets at lower costs and lower emissions, we are also making significant progress in decarbonising our operations in line with PETRONAS' Net Zero Carbon Emissions (NZCE) by 2050 pathway.

-Advancement in the Kasawari CCS project is an example of our efforts in unlocking much-needed gas resources while paving the way forward for future decarbonisation plans for PETRONAS and Malaysia.

-Additional projects are in the pipeline to realise new values and contribute towards lowercarbon goals.

-Along with this, Upstream aspires to establish CCS solutions as a new revenue stream and position Malaysia as a regional CCS hub.
+Timely maturation of resources, development of reserves and optimum recovery from producing assets remain vital to deliver base production.
+Key projects like Kasawari, Rosmari and Marjoram are critical for energy security.
+Upstream is making progress in decarbonising operations aligned with PETRONAS' Net Zero Carbon Emissions (NZCE) by 2050 pathway.
+Advancement in CCS, particularly with the Kasawari CCS project, is aimed at decarbonising operations and unlocking gas resources to meet business demand.
+Additional projects are in the pipeline to realise new values and contribute towards lower carbon goals.
+Upstream aims to position Malaysia as a regional centre for CCS solutions, fostering collaborative partnerships.